Science Alternatives

 Technology transfer

 Universities have become increasingly successful at setting up spin-out companies to exploit the commercial potential of academic research.
 In Oxford we have Oxford University Innovation.
 There are sometimes opportunities for science graduates and postgraduates to work in organisations that promote this kind of activity.
-Oxford Sciences Innovation also spin out a lot of University intellectual property into business.
+Oxford Science Enterprises, also builds and invests in a lot of University spinouts converting intellectual property into business.
+Oxford EnSpire is the university’s hub for developing entrepreneurship skills, and provides a range of training and networking opportunities.
 The Wellcome Trust has an option in this area under its Graduate Development programme.

-A source of vacancies for jobs in this field is Research Research where jobs in research administration are advertised.
-It may be worth checking the members listing on the Association for Research and Industry Links (AURIL) website.
+A source of vacancies for jobs in this field is Research Professional where jobs in research administration are advertised.
+It may be worth checking the members directory on the Knowledge Exchange UK website.

 Intellectual property and patents